GrandesDados/GrandesDados.github.io-src/content/post/tutorial_hadoop_local.md

 ssh grandesdados-hadoop

-> Warning: Permanently added the RSA host key for IP address '172.17.0.6' to the list of known hosts.
+> Warning: Permanently added the RSA host key for IP address '172.17.0.12' to the list of known hosts.
-> Last login: Wed Sep 16 02:01:51 2015 from grandesdados-hadoop
 > (nova shell, sem login nem confirmação)

 # (sair do shell do ssh)